 Skip to content

-The aim of the Commonwealth Home Support Programme is to provide funding support to older people who need basic assistance to stay living independently in their home.
+The aim of the Commonwealth Home Support Program is to provide funding support to older people who need basic assistance to stay living independently in their home.

-If receiving services as part of Commonwealth Home Support Programme you are expected to contribute to the cost of your care if you can afford to.
+If receiving services as part of Commonwealth Home Support Program you are expected to contribute to the cost of your care if you can afford to.

-Read more about the Commonwealth Home Support Programme.
+Read more about the Commonwealth Home Support Program.

-There are four levels of Home Care Packages to help meet different levels of care needs.
-Home Care Packages offer a wide range of funding support to support basic assistance through to high needs.
+There are eight levels of Support at Home (transitioning from Home Care Packages from 1 November) to help meet different levels of care needs, from basic assistance through to high needs.
+Levels of funding, ranging from $11,000 up to $78,000 per year.

-To receive services as part of a home care package, the Australian Government subsidy covers part of the cost and you pay a small contribution to cover the balance.
+To receive services as part of Support at Home funding, the Australian Government subsidy covers part of the cost and you pay a contribution to cover the balance based on an assessment of income and assets by Service Australia.

 Department of Veterans' Affairs (DVA)